ARArun/router_in_argos/README.md

 ## Message

   Before we decide how to design the communication system we have to
 understand the message we need to send.

-Message has four parts
+### Message has these four parts
 1. data
 2. range
 3. horizontal_bearing
 4. vertical_bearing

-Every message sent using range_and_bearing has the following four parts
 ### data

 It is table of ten byte size table.
 To say simple c++ vocabulary.
 It is an